 Discover current exhibitions and the highlights of the collections!
 Berlin's Museum Island with its five museums is the largest museum ensemble in the world and is listed as a UNESCO World Heritage Site.
-Other museums and top exhibitions throughout Berlin await your visit.
+Other museums, top exhibitions and contemporary art galleriesthroughout Berlin await your visit.
+Find even more thingst to do in our event calendar.

 Berlin's Neues Museum showcases the cultural history of our ancestors across the globe.
 The Neues Museum, housed in a beautiful neoclassical building, pulls together 9,000 interesting and unusual objects spread across three major historical collections.